UWC2-PYTHON/ProgrammingInPython/source/modules/Closures.rst

 Closures and Function Currying
 ##############################

-Defining specialized functions on the fly.

 A "Closure" is a fancy CS term that can be very hard to understand.
 Partly because they are expressed a little differently in every computer language that supports them But this is easiest definition I could find:

     Closure is when a function “remembers” its lexical scope even when the function is executed outside that lexical scope

-This definition is provided by Kyle Simpson
-(by way of `an article about closures in Javascript <https://medium.com/beginners-guide-to-mobile-web-development/closures-in-functional-programming-and-javascript-3ed730e08fc2>`_).
+This definition is provided by Kyle Simpson by way of `an article about closures in Javascript <https://medium.com/beginners-guide-to-mobile-web-development/closures-in-functional-programming-and-javascript-3ed730e08fc2>`_).

-The basic idea behind the concept of a closure lies in the understanding of the fact that closure is a mechanism by which an inner function will have access to the variables defined in its outer function’s lexical scope even after the outer function has returned.
+The basic idea behind the concept of a closure lies in the understanding of the fact that a closure is a mechanism by which an inner function will have access to the variables defined in its outer function's lexical scope even after the outer function has returned.

-Which brings us to the key practical part of how this works in Python:
+Which brings us to the key practical part of how this works in Python.

 Scope
 =====

 In order to get a handle on all this, it's important to understand variable scoping rules in Python.

-"Scope" is the word for `where` the names in your code are accessible.
+"Scope" is the word for *where* the names in your code are accessible.
 Another word for a scope is namespace.

 Global Scope
 ------------

-The simplest is the global scope.
+The simplest scope is the global scope.
 This is where all the names defined right in your code file (module) are.
 When running in an interactive interpreter, it is in the global namespace as well.

-You can get the global namespace with the ``globals()`` function, but ...
+You can get the global namespace with the ``globals()`` function, but...

 The Python interpreter defines a handful of names when it starts up, and iPython defines a whole bunch more.

 Recall that a convention in Python is that names that start with an underscore are "special" in some way -- double underscore names have a special meaning to Python, and single underscore names are considered "private".

 Most of the extra names defined by the Python interpreter or iPython that are designed for internal use start with an underscore.
 These can really "clutter up" the namespace, but they can be filtered out for a more reasonable result:

 .. code-block:: python